 - Financial information such as your income, assets and liabilities, as well as information about your savings, investments, insurance and business.

-Typically, we collect this information on applications and other forms you complete, through conversations you may have with our agents and representatives, through communications you may have with mortgage loan originators and processors; through our service partners; through third parties, such as realtors, home builders, and marketing companies; and in some cases, through our website, online tools, and digital applications.
+Typically, we collect this information on applications and other forms you complete; through conversations you may have with our agents and representatives; through communications you may have with loan originators and processors; through our service partners; through third parties, such as realtors, home builders, and marketing companies; and in some cases, through our website, online tools, and digital applications.
 We may also collect information from a wide range of other sources to assist you in your real estate transaction(s), participate in the settlement of your loan, or otherwise provide you with loan, insurance, or homeownership-related products and services.
-These sources may include among others, lenders, employers, attorneys, banks, title insurers, insurance companies, and credit reporting agencies, and partners for which, if necessary, we will provide you notice before sharing information and/or that we obtain your consent.
+These sources may include among others, lenders, mortgage brokers, employers, attorneys, banks, title insurers, insurance companies, credit reporting agencies, and partners for which, if necessary, we will provide you notice before sharing information and/or that we obtain your consent.

 We will use your required and optional information to facilitate activities and transactions that need to occur during the lending, title, escrow, loan settlement, real estate transaction, and other product and service transaction process such as:

-- Maintaining regular communications with you as may be necessary to settle your mortgage loan, issue title insurance, and perform other title, escrow, and loan settlement processes; to assist you in a real estate transaction and related real estate settlement processes; or to otherwise complete your real estate or homeownership-related transaction
+- Maintaining regular communications with you as may be necessary to settle your mortgage loan, issue title insurance, and perform other title, escrow, and other loan settlement processes; to assist you in a real estate transaction and related real estate settlement processes; or to otherwise complete your real estate or homeownership-related transaction

-- Enabling our affiliates and partners to communicate with you about the loan settlement process, title insurance, and related services and processes
+- Enabling our affiliates and partners to communicate with you about the loan settlement process, real estate transaction, title insurance, and other related services and processes

 - Informing you about available products and services